matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 ### Dependencies

 ## Sub-proposal 3: Auto-accept invitations to upgraded rooms

+Currently, when a room is upgraded, users do not join them until their client follows the room link in the tombstone event.
+Some clients require users to perform this step manually, and others do it automatically.

+This makes room upgrades clunky, and prevents users from receiving events for upgraded rooms until their client triggers the upgrade.
+This can cause users to miss important messages.

+We propose to specify how servers can evaluate suggested room upgrades, and if they consider them valid, automatically join users from the old room to the upgraded one.

 ### Proposal
 ### Potential issues
 ### Alternatives
 ### Security considerations

+TODO: obviously, doing something on behalf of the user is a potential abuse vector.

 ### Unstable prefix
 ### Dependencies

 ## Sub-proposal 4: Copy more state to upgraded rooms

+Currently, when a room is upgraded, the new room is only somewhat similar to the old one.

+We propose to expand the definition of a room upgrade to copy all useful information from the old to the new room.

+This involves copying all non-deleted, non-user-scoped room state by creating state events in the upgraded room.

 ### Proposal
 ### Potential issues

+TODO: this could cause too much state to be copied, or bad or abusive state to be copied.

 ### Alternatives
 ### Security considerations
 ### Unstable prefix